The Private Process Server Program governs the certification of private process servers in Arizona.

-To become a process server in the State of Arizona, a person must contact the Superior Court in the county in which they reside:
+In order to become a process server in Arizona, register in accordance with the guidelines established by the Arizona Supreme Court.
+You must contact the Superior Court in the county in which you reside:

-After certification, the private process server shall be entitled to serve in such capacity for any court of the state anywhere within the State.
+After certification, the private process server shall be entitled to serve for any court of the state anywhere within the state.

 NOTE: The requirements to become a process server change from time to time.
 You should contact your local county clerk or recorder to make sure the following information regarding becoming a process server in your state is still accurate.